Spreading of droplets under various gravitational accelerations: Introduction

 Our experimental setup can be used for materials with various rheological properties.
-A main focus of our work is to study viscoplastic (yield-stress) fluids~\cite{bonn2017yield, balmforth2014yieldin}.
-Such materials behave like an elastic solid at low stresses, but above a critical stress (the yield stress), the material flows like a viscous fluid.
-Viscoplastic fluids are widely used in industrial units and studying their spreading mechanisms is essential to understand and optimize technological processes.
-The spreading of viscoplastic fluids features a finite spreading time, when stress everywhere inside the droplet is below the yield stress.
-Hence, the droplet will arrive at a final shape that depends on many parameters, including the surface tension, properties of the fluid, and the physicochemical properties of the surface.
-Another class of fluids that we study are shear-thinning viscoelastic fluids that are characterized by a large structural relaxation time, and hence behave as fluids with an apparent yield stress on time scales that are short compared to their relaxation time.
+A main focus of our work is to study viscoplastic fluids (also known as yield stress fluids)~\cite{bonn2017yield, balmforth2014yieldin}.
+Such materials behave like an elastic solid at low stresses, but above a critical stress (the yield stress), flow like a viscous fluid -- a property that makes them highly desirable in many technical and technological applications.
+The spreading of viscoplastic fluids features a finite spreading time, as it ceases when stress everywhere inside the droplet is below the yield stress~\cite{Jalaal2020a}.
+Another class of fluids that we study are shear-thinning viscoelastic fluids~\cite{Amador2016, Chen2022, Gladden2010}, characterized by a large structural relaxation time.
+Such material behaves as a fluid with an apparent yield stress on time scales that are short compared to their relaxation time.